Frugal and Decentralised Resolvent Splittings Defined by Nonexpansive Operators: Introduction and Preliminaries

 where $A\in\mathbb{R}^{n\times n}$ denotes the adjacency matrix of the graph $G$.
 Note that this method satisfies conditions (a)-(d) with $x_i,v_i$ be the variable local to the $i$th node.
 By letting $N\in\mathbb{R}^{n\times n}$ denote the lower triangular part of $A$, the iteration \eqref{eq:d reg full} can be compactly expressed as

-Here we note that $\bx^k$ is well-defined due to the fact that $N$ is lower triangular.
+Here we note that $\bx^k$ is well-defined due to the fact that $N$ is lower triangular with zeros on the diagonal.
 A feature of \eqref{eq:d reg alg}, which is not present in \eqref{eq:extra} or \eqref{eq:pdhg}, is that its $x_i$-updates in \eqref{eq:d reg alg} are performed sequentially within each iteration.
-Furthermore, the update \eqref{eq:d reg alg} require no knowledge of past iterates.
+Furthermore, the update \eqref{eq:d reg alg} requires no knowledge of past iterates.

 \paragraph{Structure of this Work.} The remainder of the work is structured as follows.
 In Section~\ref{s:resolvent splitting}, we develop an abstract framework for convergence of frugal resolving splitting algorithms as fixed point iterations, which extend ideas from \cite{malitsky2021resolvent}, and analyse its convergence properties.
 More precisely, the main results in Section~\ref{s:resolvent splitting} establish averaged nonexpansivity of the algorithmic operator (Lemma~\ref{lem:nonexpansive}) and weak convergence of its iterates (Theorem~\ref{th:resolvent splitting}).
 Then, in Section~\ref{s:realisations}, we provide various concrete realisation of the abstract framework.
 In particular, this includes a previously unknown extension of Ryu's method~\cite{ryu2020uniqueness} to finitely many operators (Example~\ref{ex:ryu new}), the method proposed in \cite{malitsky2021resolvent} (Example~\ref{ex:minimal}), as well as the new decentralised scheme~\eqref{eq:d reg alg} when the communication graph $G$ is regular (Example~\ref{ex:regular}).
+Numerical examples to demonstrated the proposed framework are reported in Section~\ref{s:experiments}.